Strains, plant materials and growth

 RNA extraction and analyses of transcript levels

 The second leaves of the two-leaf stage wheat seedlings were inoculated with Pst race CYR23.
 After inoculation, three independent wheat leaves were sampled at 0, 12, 24, 48, 72, 96, 120 hpi for extracting RNA.
 Total RNA was extracted with the Quick RNA isolation Kit (Huayueyang Biotechnology, China, Beijing).
 About 3 μg of the total extracted RNA was used for reverse transcription to cDNA with RevertAid First Strand cDNA Synthesis Kit.
 For RNA extraction and reverse transcription in VIGS assay of TaClpS1, the methods were as described above.
 LightCycler SYBR Green I Master Mix was used for the qRT-PCR assay, and the transcript levels of genes were normalized to the internal control gene TaEF-1α.
 The primers used in qRT-PCR assay are listed in Additional file 2: Table S1.
-The statistical significance was evaluated by unpaired two-tailed Student’s t-test.
+The statistical significance was evaluated by Student’s t-test.

 Subcellular localization analysis